 Until recently, most historians argued that Vermont ended slavery in its 1777 constitution.
 This allegedly marked the beginning of gradual and immediate emancipation in the North and the United States more generally.
 Newer research shows that slavery lasted into the early nineteenth century.
 This presentation will explore the stories of Afro-Vermonters who struggled to help end slavery and put the 1777 Vermont Constitution in the context of other New England efforts to end slavery during and after the American Revolution.

 10:30-11:30 am: Breakout session 1

-Participants will divide into two groups to rotate through concurrent sessions.
+Participants will divide into three groups to rotate through concurrent sessions.